 The engine of a large container ship weighs up to 2,300 tons and has about 1,000 times more power than a family car.

 If all the containers on an 11,000 TEU ship were loaded onto a train, it would have to be 44 miles or 77 kilometers long.

-In an average year, a large container ship travels three-quarters of the distance to the moon.
+An average year, a large container ship travels three-quarters of the distance to the moon.
 That means it will travel to the moon and back almost ten times in its lifetime.

 A container of refrigerators can be transported from a factory in Malaysia to Los Angeles in just 16 days - a journey of about 9,000 miles or 14,484 kilometers.
 The cost of shipping a bicycle in a container from Thailand to the United Kingdom is about $10.
-The typical cost of shipping a DVD/CD player from Asia to Europe or the U.S. is about $1.50; a kilogram of coffee costs only fifteen cents and a can of beer costs a penny.
+The typical cost of shipping a DVD/CD player from Asia to Europe or the U.S. is about $1.50; a kilogram of coffee costs only fifteen cents and a can of beer cost a penny.